biolink/biolink-model/docs/ExposureEventToPhenotypicFeatureAssociation.md

 # Class: ExposureEventToPhenotypicFeatureAssociation

-Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype
+Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype.

 URI: [biolink:ExposureEventToPhenotypicFeatureAssociation](https://w3id.org/biolink/vocab/ExposureEventToPhenotypicFeatureAssociation)